The scholarship is named after a Master Mariner and the first State-wide Harbour Master, Captain Charles Black.

-Available to a Tasmanian commencing the first year of an undergraduate degree at the Australian Maritime College (AMC) in Semester 1, 2020.
-Selection will be based on academic merit, with consideration also given to leadership capability and financial need.
+Available to a Tasmanian commencing the first year of an undergraduate degree at the Australian Maritime College (AMC) in Semester 1, 2023.
+Selection will be based on financial need, with consideration also given students who have to reside away from home in order to attend university.
+Female applicants are encouraged to apply.
+Applicants will also be assessed based on their leadership capability and academic results.
 Work experience with TasPorts may be available for the successful applicant.

 To retain this award, recipients are required to achieve a Credit (5.0/7.0) cumulative grade point average (CGPA) at the end of each semester, OR an Ungraded Pass (UP) in all units in the case of a seafaring/marine engineering degree.